-- it shall be made in writing and certified by the notary (or other authorised persons); - it shall contain the instructions in the event of death made by only one person; - a closed will shall be signed by the testator and transferred to the notary in the presence of two witnesses; and - the will shall bear an indication of the place and date of its certification.

-20 Are foreign wills recognised in your jurisdiction and how is this achieved?

-Foreign wills are recognised as valid in Russia if they are made in accordance with the legal provisions of the country where the testator had his last place of residence when making the will.
+- it shall be made in writing and certified by the notary (or other authorised persons); - it shall contain the instructions in the event of death made by only one - a closed will shall be signed by the testator and transferred to the notary in the presence of two witnesses; and - the will shall bear an indication of the place and date of its certification.
+ALRUD RUSSIA 22 Are foreign wills recognised in your jurisdiction and how is this achieved?
+Foreign wills are recognised as valid in Russia if they are made in accordance with the legal provisions of the country where the testator had his or her last place of residence when making the will.
 Foreign wills made in accordance with Russian legal provisions shall also be recognised as valid in Russia.

-21 Who has the right to administer an estate?
+23 Who has the right to administer an estate?

-In Russia, the following persons are entitled to administer an estate:

-- heirs by will or by operation of law; - the executor of a will (a person irrespective of being an heir or not appointed by the testator to administer an estate.
-Powers of the executor are restricted and are based on the will and terminate when heirs acquire the estate); and - the notary (in case one of the heirs, the executor of the will, a local authority, custody authorities or other persons grant him authority to administer the estate in order to save the estate and act in favour thereof).
+In Russia, the following persons are entitled to administer an estate: - the executor of a will (a person, irrespective of being an heir or not, appointed by the testator to administer an estate.
+Powers of the executor are restricted by the law and are based on the will and terminate when heirs acquire the estate); and - the notary.